Oral Presenter Resources

 • Be aware you will be on camera the entire session and try to avoid doing other tasks, checking emails, looking at your phone, etc. Refrain from photographing the screen during your presentation.

 • Tip: Ask someone to join your session and take photographs of your moment for social media!
-Be sure to use the following hashtags: #UCRresearch and #ucrstudentengagement and tag @engageucr us on Instagram and Twitter!
+Be sure to use the following hashtags: #UCRresearch and #ucrengagedlearning and tag @engageucr us on Instagram!

 • Find a quiet space without interruptions/background noise.